fernando-gap/Seetweet/README.md

 A simple tool to view retrivied data from twitter's API in a simple UI.
 Not only in a json file format, but in a GUI style.
 Configure your keys, and you are done 🚀.

 ## Getting Starting

+You can test out the site by accessing: [seetweet](https://seetweet.herokuapp.com)

 To quick start you need first clone the repository:
 ```shell
 git clone https://github.com/fernando-gap/Seetweet.git